SeldonIO/seldon-core/docs/source/contents/pipelines/index.md

 :language: yaml
 ```

-This Pipeline runs normally or throws an error based on whether the inut tensors have certain values.
+This Pipeline runs normally or throws an error based on whether the input tensors have certain values.

 This example can be found in the [pipeline-examples examples](../examples/pipeline-examples.html#error).